vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 exercises.
 Once again, this was due to time-sensitive stuff at work delaying me.
 I did do hand gripper exercises and humming-with-intermittent-pauses.

+## 2026-02-05: skipped all exercises

+On Thursday 2026-02-05, I skipped all exercises.
+This was mainly because of a couple of work meetings in the morning and early afternoon, one of them somewhat impromptu.